Sourcing Gems and Jewelry from India

 Production Centres of Gems and Jewelry in India

-India is home to several major jewelry manufacturing hubs, each specializing in distinct types of jewelry and craftsmanship. when looking to source gems and jewelry from India, here are four of the most prominent jewelry production hubs in India that you must be aware of:
+India is home to several major jewelry manufacturing hubs, each specializing in distinct types of jewelry and craftsmanship.
+When looking to source gems and jewelry from India, here are the most prominent jewelry production hubs in India that you must be aware of:

 1. Surat – The Diamond Capital of India

 Surat, located in Gujarat, is one of the world’s leading centers for diamond cutting and polishing, handling over 90% of the world’s diamonds.
 The city is equipped with state-of-the-art facilities and a skilled workforce, making it a global hub for both natural and lab-grown diamonds.
-Many manufacturers in Surat also offer finished diamond jewelry, catering to high-end retail and export markets.
+Here, you can find loose stones or even explore lab-grown diamond options at competitive prices.
+Always buy from certified dealers and insist on stones graded by GIA, IGI, or GCAL to ensure authenticity.
+Focus more on the diamond’s cut and clarity rather than chasing higher colour grades that have little visible difference once set. manufacturers in Surat also offer finished diamond jewelry, catering to high-end retail and export markets.
 Its strong infrastructure and technology-driven processes make Surat a go-to destination for sourcing certified, precision-cut diamonds and diamond-studded jewelry.

 2. Jaipur – The Gemstone and Meenakari Hub